Artist: The Usual Haunts

 Drums: Noah Corbitt

-After two U.S. West Coast tours in 2016 where they performed for thousands of fans, GRAMMY considered artists, The Usual Haunts, are charting their way into 2017 with supernatural abandon fueled by their love to create music that entertains and elevates their audience and listeners.
+After two U.S. West Coast tours in 2016 where they performed for thousands of fans, The Usual Haunts, are charting their way into 2017 with supernatural abandon fueled by their love to create music that entertains and elevates their audience and listeners.
 The Usual Haunts bring together an incredible blend of Indie, Progressive and Psychedelic Rock with what Zeitgeist/TheRocker magazine calls "a musical prowess".

 The Usual Haunts Deliver Other Worldly Bliss On Their New Album

 The fact that the guys in The Usual Haunts are 19 and 20 years old only underscores the sophisticated songwriting ability, flawless performance and incredible production on their new album “Living Is Easy”; released August 10, 2016 on Pool Swimmer Records.

 I suppose it shouldn’t be a huge surprise given the critical acclaim and impact that The Usual Haunts lead singer and producer, Noirre, achieved on his solo releases, “Nite Tales” - and recently, “Nostalgia”.
 Tracks from Nostalgia broke into the Top 40 singles in Japan and earned physical distribution to hundreds of Tower Records and HMV stores throughout that country.
 Add to it the immense global popularity of the songs, “My Mistakes Were Made For You” and “309” from Nite Tales, and you have an artist with over a million streaming spins and YouTube views.
 Listeners and critics alike are hearing and catching on to the quick ascension of this rising talent.